Many seasoned of investors were startled – and millions were shocked – by the market’s plunge in 2008 and the first quarter 2009.

 These declines that happen every now and then are perfectly normal.
 It is called a drawdown, a drop in market value of a company or the market overall.

 You are most likely familiar with graphs that show investment returns over time.
 The lines sometimes go up and sometimes go down.
 Drawdowns are the lines that go down.

 To give you an idea of the size of drawdowns you can expect I have put together the graph below.

-It shows the monthly percentage change of the European STOXX 600 index over the 20 year period form 1989 to 2009.
+It shows the monthly percentage change of the European STOXX 600 index over the 20-year period from 1989 to 2009.

 European Stoxx 600 monthly returns

-Even though the monthly movements looks quite wild the average monthly movement was +0.5%.
+Even though the monthly movements look quite wild the average monthly movement was +0.5%.
 And the biggest monthly movements -14.1% and +13.5%.

 It was 168.1%.